saucelabs/sauce-docs/docs/mobile-apps/faq.md

 #### **Do you have any UI inspection tool built into your application like UI Automator viewer?**

-No, there are no inspection tools.
-We recommend using [Appium Desktop](https://github.com/appium/appium-desktop) or [Appium Inspector](https://github.com/saucelabs/appium-inspector-saucelabs) for UI inspection, it has built in support for devices on the Real Device Cloud.
+Not yet, this is in the works!
+For now, we recommend using [Appium Desktop](https://github.com/appium/appium-desktop) or [Appium Inspector](https://github.com/saucelabs/appium-inspector-saucelabs) for UI inspection, it has built-in support for devices on the Real Device Cloud.

 #### **Can I change the orientation of the device screen during a test?**